-The Academy's school calendar shall comply with Sections 1175 and 1284 of the Code.
-The Academy's school calendar shall also comply with the minimum requirements set forth in Section 101 of the School Aid Act of 1979 (MCL 388.1701).
+The Academy's school calendar shall comply with the Code and the School Aid Act of 1979.
 The Academy Board must submit a copy of the Academy's school calendar to the College Board.

 School Day Schedule

 The Academy Board must structure the Academy's school day schedule to meet the required number of instructional days and hours as set forth in the Code and the Act.
 The Academy Board must submit the school day schedule to the College Board prior to the commencement of each academic year.